 Chocolatey-fruity wild feast accompanied by a glass of Shiraz

 Autumn is the perfect time to slowly settle back into your comfy home.
-Especially in Autumn, game is a special treat.
+Especially during Autumn in Austria, game is a special treat.
 We have an easy to prepare recipe for a deer back with a refined chocolate cherry sauce.

 A Shiraz is a delightful companion, whose fruity cherry aromas harmonise wonderfully with the dish and are best shown off in the RIEDEL Performance Syrah/Shiraz glass.

 INGREDIENTS FOR THE CHOCOLATE CHERRY SAUCE: 2 shallots, 1 tbsp butter, 100 ml port wine, 1 tbsp balsamic vinegar, 100 ml cherry juice, 200 ml game stock, 3 juniper berries, 1 tbsp cherry jelly, 3 tbsp cocoa powder, 100 g pitted cherries

 PREPARATION OF THE CHOCOLATE CHERRY SAUCE: Peel the shallots, dice them finely and roast them in a pan with butter.
 Deglaze with port wine and balsamic vinegar and add cherry juice.
 Reduce to half.
 Add the game stock and juniper berries and boil down again to half.
 Sieve the contents of the pan into a pot and continue to heat on the stove.
 Add the cherry jelly and cocoa powder and stir until smooth.
 Add the pitted cherries, stir, bring to the boil again, then set aside.